Monsterverse: Godzilla x Kong: The New Empire (2024)

+Godzilla x Kong: Supernova (2027)

+In March 2024, prior to the release of Godzilla x Kong: The New Empire, Wingard expressed interest in returning to direct a third film featuring Godzilla and Kong, but noted that "it just depends on how Godzilla x Kong: The New Empire does and how things kind of shape out."
+In April 2024, following the release and successful response to The New Empire, producer and Legendary's chairman of worldwide production Mary Parent commented on the film's box office success: "This is certainly an exciting result.
+We are in a good position to continue the journey, but let’s see how Godzilla x Kong unfolds."

+On May 10, 2024, Legendary announced that a follow-up to Godzilla x Kong: The New Empire has entered development and would be written by David Callaham, who wrote the early drafts to Godzilla (2014) The following week, Legendary announced that Wingard would not return to direct due to scheduling conflicts, but had expressed interest in having Wingard return.
+In June 2024, Legendary announced Grant Sputore (director of I Am Mother) as the new director and that the film would be released on March 26, 2027.
+Pre-production began in January 2025, with performers being cast such as Kaitlyn Dever, Jack O'Connell, Delroy Lindo, Dan Stevens (reprises his role from the previous film), Matthew Modine, Alycia Debnam-Carey, and Sam Neill.

 Future

-In October 2017, Steven S. DeKnight (director and co-writer of Pacific Rim: Uprising) noted that there have been discussions about a cross-over between the MonsterVerse and Pacific Rim franchise, however, he iterated it was all theoretical possibilities.
+In October 2017, Steven S. DeKnight (director and co-writer of Pacific Rim: Uprising) noted that there have been discussions about a cross-over between the Monsterverse and Pacific Rim franchise, however, he iterated it was all hypothetical possibilities.
 Guillermo del Toro (director and co-writer of Pacific Rim) had also expressed interest in Pacific Rim crossing over with the Monsterverse.
-In March 2019, when asked about the future of the MonsterVerse, Garcia stated, "It's one brick at a time, each piece has to be as good as it can be, so right now it's all focused on this [Godzilla: King of the Monsters and Godzilla vs. Kong].
+In March 2019, when asked about the future of the Monsterverse, Garcia stated, "It's one brick at a time, each piece has to be as good as it can be, so right now it's all focused on this [Godzilla: King of the Monsters and Godzilla vs. Kong].
 But could there be?
 Yeah, that's the hope if the movies turn out really well."

 In February 2021, Wingard stated, "I know where we could go potentially with future films."
-However, he noted that the MonsterVerse was created "to a certain degree" to lead towards Godzilla vs. Kong.
-Wingard added that the MonsterVerse is at a "crossroads", stating, "It’s really at the point where audiences have to kind of step forward and vote for more of these things.
+However, he noted that the Monsterverse was created "to a certain degree" to lead towards Godzilla vs. Kong.
+Wingard added that the Monsterverse is at a "crossroads", stating, "It’s really at the point where audiences have to kind of step forward and vote for more of these things.
 If this movie is a success obviously they will continue forward."

-On April 4, 2021, Legendary's CEO Josh Grode commented on potential sequels, "we have a number of ideas for more movies."
-That same month, the hashtag #ContinueTheMonsterverse began trending on Twitter, which was acknowledged by Legendary and garnered support from Vogt-Roberts.
-On April 27, 2021, The Hollywood Reporter stated that Legendary was "quietly taking steps to stretch the series into one or more installments," while negotiating with Wingard to potentially return to direct.
-Various ideas were considered, including Son of Kong as one potential title.

-In August 2021, Borenstein stated that "there will be some new, interesting installments coming" due to the success of Godzilla vs. Kong.
-Borenstein had also expressed interest in seeing Legendary produce a film with minimal human characters, stating, "I think it is possible.
-It would be very ambitious.
-I think ambitious in that Mad Max: Fury Road way.
-I think it’s totally possible to do that with the absolute minimum amount of human characters and really characterize the creatures."